FidanVural/GAN/README.md

 # GAN (Generative Adversarial Networks)
-In this repo, you'll be finding codes about different kind of GANs and some results that obtained from the experiments.
+In this repo, you will be finding codes about different kind of GANs and some results that obtained from the experiments.
 First of all, let's start with the installation process.

 ## Installation